SujalAVMP/Alpha-Coders/USER_GUIDE.md

 4. Click "Register" to create your account

 ### Login
-1. Navigate to the login page at http://localhost:5174/
+1. Navigate to the login page at http://localhost:5173/ (or http://localhost:5174/ depending on which port is available)
 2. Enter your email and password
+   - For testing, you can use these pre-created accounts:
+     - Assessor: email `1`, password `1`
+     - Assessees: emails `2`, `3`, `4` with matching passwords
+   - Or register your own accounts
 3. Click "Login" to access your dashboard

 ## For Assessors (Teachers)